Activities in Bali

 Bali Handara Kosaido

 Bali Handara Kosaido is the oldest golf course in Bali as well as Indonesia.
-This is the only golf course in Asia with its location
+This is the only golf course in Asia with its location set in an extinct volcano.

-Nestled, 1,142 meters above sea level, the Bali Handara Kosaido Country Club offers a 72 par, eighteen hole
+Nestled 1,142 meters above sea level, the Bali Handara Kosaido Country Club offers a 72 par, eighteen hole

 championship course surrounded by lush tropical rain forest near vertical crater walls clad in vegetation.

-The Handara is a
+The Handara is a deceptively difficult course.

-common in the afternoon, so the morning is the perfect time to start your game here.
+There are plenty of bunkers, lakes and other water hazards to get you into difficulty.
+Clouds are common in the afternoon, so the morning is the perfect time to start your game here.

 Bali Beach golf course

-Located at Jalan Hangtuah - Sanur, it is set in an environment of very mature, tall trees and has been given a face lift with the
+Located at Jalan Hangtuah - Sanur, it is set in an environment of very mature, tall trees and has been given a face lift with the introduction of lakes, mounding and features, including newly designed and constructed greens all of which add to the aesthetic beauty of the course.

 New Kuta golf course